How to mic pianos

 For an open lid, I already described spaced and X-Y pairs placed either at the edge of the case, or deep within the piano.
 I tend to gravitate toward the player, and I’ve spaced two 414’s as wide as the width of the piano, 2 inches from the strings, right up on the hammers.
 Another option is to bring that pair together, or X-Y a pair of small diaphragms right up near the hammers toward the middle.
 This will yield a percussive sound with a lot of attack.
 Any of these techniques might get you a lot of pedal noise, though, and depending on the player and piano, that may be too much.

 You might solve that problem by going to an overlooked spot on the piano: the foot.
-In Nathan Rosenberg’s article on our website he says, “there is a wonderful place at the tail, just about where the back leg is, or often just outside the case.
+In Nathan Rosenberg’s article on Recording’s site he says, “there is a wonderful place at the tail, just about where the back leg is, or often just outside the case.
 Here, the various registers tend to project in a surprisingly uniform manner.”
 That’s a good place for a mono recording, too.
 Thanks, Nathan!

 Another accepted technique is to place one mic toward the middle of the group of high strings (toward the music stand) and a second more toward the foot of the piano.
 Typically these would be condensers in omni configuration.